cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 `getAssetFromKV` is a function that takes a `Request` object and returns a `Response` object if the request matches an asset in KV, otherwise it will throw an `Error`.

+Note this package was designed to work with Worker Sites.
+If you are not using Sites make sure to call the bucket you are serving assets from `__STATIC_ASSETS__`

 ### Example

 This example checks for the existence of a value in KV, and returns it if it's there, and returns a 404 if it is not.
 It also serves index.html from `/`.